webdevaza/exam-checker/README.md

 - Migrations (create_answer_key, create_result)
 - Routes (Route::resource('answerkeys'), Route::resource('results'))

-NEED TO: all bugs fixed, and it needs tests on github;
+NEED TO: all bugs fixed, and it needs tests on github; something for github